arduino/docs-content/content/software/plc-ide/tutorials/modbus-setup/content.md

 In order to configure the Portenta Machine Control you will need to connect to the device through the Arduino PLC IDE.

 1. Connect the device to the computer through USB
-2. Click "Connects to the target" button on the PLC IDE
+2. Click "Connect to the target" button on the PLC IDE

 ***The device needs to be activated with a license, check the steps on the [PLC IDE Set-up tutorial](./plc-ide-setup-license)***